marekbeckmann/Simple-Maintenance-Page/README.md

     chmod +x setup.sh

 Next, simply run the script by issuing `./setup.sh` and fill in the values.

+### 2. Windows
+Download or clone the repository to your computer, after that right-click the `setup.ps1` file and fill in the values.

 **If you don't want to use an extra CSS file, you can link the css file available on my server (always the newest version)**
 ```